-- (a) shall, at the office of the commissioner; and - (b) may, at any other places the commissioner determines; make a printed extract from each roll available for public inspection - during ordinary office hours.
-(2) A right of inspection under subsection (1) shall not be taken to give any right to copy, take an extract from, or scan electronically, an - (3) For subsection (1), the commissioner shall prepare an extract of each roll at least once each calendar year.
+- (1) The commissioner- - (a) shall, at the office of the commissioner; and - (b) may, at any other places the commissioner determines;

-Supply of printed roll extracts to MLAs etc 61
+- (2) A right of inspection under subsection (1) shall not be taken to give any right to copy, take an extract from, or scan electronically, an extract from a roll. - (3) For subsection (1), the commissioner shall prepare an extract of each roll at least once each calendar year.

-- (1) At least once each calendar year, the commissioner shall, on request- - (a) give 2 printed extracts from the roll for an electorate to each MLA for the electorate; and - (b) give 2 printed extracts from the roll for each electorate to the registered officer of each registered party. - The commissioner shall, on request, supply a printed extract from a roll to a person who the commissioner is satisfied requires the extract for an approved purpose within the meaning of section 63.
+61 Supply of printed roll extracts to MLAs etc

-A fee may be determined under s 340B (Determination of fees) for a Note request under subsection (2).
+- (1) At least once each calendar year, the commissioner shall, on request- - (a) give 2 printed extracts from the roll for an electorate to each MLA for the electorate; and - (b) give 2 printed extracts from the roll for each electorate to the registered officer of each registered party. - (2) The commissioner shall, on request, supply a printed extract from a roll to a person who the commissioner is satisfied requires the extract for an approved purpose within the meaning of section 63. - Note A fee may be determined under s 340B (Determination of fees) for a request under subsection (2).